JanssenProject/jans/docs/janssen-server/install/docker-install/compose.md

 ## Configure Janssen Server

-1. Access the Docker container shell using:
+1. Access the Docker container shell
-1. You can grab `client_id` and `client_pw`(secret) pairs and other values from `setup.properties` or `/opt/jans/jans-setup/setup.properties.last`
+1. You can grab `client_id` and `client_pw` (secret) pairs and other values from `setup.properties` or `/opt/jans/jans-setup/setup.properties.last`
 1. Use the CLI tools located under `/opt/jans/jans-cli/` to configure Janssen as needed.
-For example you can run the [TUI](https://docs.jans.io/head/admin/config-guide/config-tools/jans-tui/):
+For example you can run the [TUI](https://docs.jans.io/head/admin/config-guide/config-tools/jans-tui/)

 ```bash
 docker compose -f jans-mysql-compose.yml exec jans /bin/bash #This opens a bash terminal in the running container